sbg/Mitty/Readme.md

 min-size and max-size indicate the size ranges of the variants produced.
 These are ignored for SNP

 This VCF should be run through the `filter-variants` program as usual before taking reads.
-This is especially important because there may be illegaly overlapping variants in the simulation
+This is especially important because the simulation can produce illegaly overlapping variants which will be taken out by this step.

 ```
 mitty -v4 filter-variants sim.vcf.gz mysample region.bed - 2> sim-vcf-filter.log | bgzip -c > sim-filt.vcf.gz